 As a family, we had car camped before at a lovely campground with showers and other amenities.
 In my mind, that was hard-core survival of the fittest.
 And that was as far as I imagined our family going with being one with nature.
 However, I was coerced by my husband and our children had been enticed by him with the promise of extreme adventure.

 Before setting off we had some purchases to make.
 Mainly, the backpacks and the tents.
 My husband did a lot of research and found that L.L.
 Bean backpacks were highly rated for the money.
 Upon purchasing you should pay close attention to proper fitting of the pack; it will alleviate back pain or possible shoulder injury.
 The tent you need doesn’t require bells and whistles, but rather your focus should be on weight and ease of set-up.
 Some backpackers like to sleep in a hammock with a tarp stretched overhead.
-We chose tents because with children, you don’t want them spread all over the woods hanging in hammocks chattering loudly to one another late into the night.
+We chose tents because, with children, you don’t want them to spread all over the woods hanging in hammocks chattering loudly to one another late into the night.
 Other purchases are listed below to help guide any fellow explorers.

 He had researched everything from how to hang a bear bag to how to splint a broken bone.
 Once we had all our supplies, we had to pack the bags and weigh them, keeping in mind that a person can only reasonably carry 25% of your total body weight.
 I tried to claim I only weighed 75 pounds, but my husband wasn’t buying it.
-Each of us carried our own sleeping bags, padding and clothing.
+Each of us carried our own sleeping bags, padding, and clothing.
 Carrying your own clothing definitely quells the temptation, as a woman, to pack more than I needed.
-The only toiletry I afforded myself was deodorant and a toothbrush.
+The only toiletry I afforded was deodorant and a toothbrush.
 The weight of our tents and padding obviously had to be distributed to the adult packs.
 We tried making the kids carry their own, but they kept falling backwards so we relented and took the bulk of the weight.

 The trek into the place where we wanted to camp took a lot of effort and teamwork.
 It was a steep incline and the small rocks under our feet proved treacherous; especially with the extra weight on our backs.
 We strongly advise anyone taking children on backpacking exploits to go over all the details and safety guidelines weeks before the trip.
 I have always found that if you prepare them for the worst it will pay off with fewer accidents and aggravations.
 We additionally drove home the well-known fact that whiney kids will attract vicious wild animals because any high-pitched exasperating sounds can be incorrectly mistaken for injured prey.
 We recommend that you build multiple breaks into your destination time because smaller children need to stop more often to rest.
 Our site was near a beautiful river with rocks that the kids could climb on.
 Our tents were easy to assemble and set up and it was glorious to finally peel the packs off and devour a hot meal.

 That night, we listened to nothing but the sound of the forest and the roaring river as we drifted off to sleep.
 And let me be clear, you will not sleep as well as in your own bed on a Tempur-pedic mattress, but you will be comforted by the fact that you don’t have to sleep with the pack on.
-After awaking early in the morning and having coffee by the campfire (is there anything better?) we set off for the next site.
+After waking early in the morning and having coffee by the campfire (is there anything better?) we set off for the next site.
 Along the way, we prattled about everything under the sun, sang some ridiculous songs, admired nature, and discussed the effort it took to survive without the luxuries of home.
 There were moments where we crossed over dangerous narrow paths, stepped dangerously close to venomous snakes, and we had to help another up after they took a nasty spill.
 Our kids also learned invaluable lessons about survival, such as, how to make use of what nature provides, work together, and follow directions.

 If you ask any of our children what one of their favorite family vacations was, they will always fondly recall our first backpacking trip and we can be somewhat assured that if push came to shove, our family could thrive when thrown into any unknown circumstance where we depended on one another for survival.